MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- Description-Source-ADMX -->
 This policy setting controls whether or not the user is allowed to run the TDC ActiveX control on websites.

-- If you enable this policy setting, the TDC ActiveX control will not run from websites in this zone.
+- If you enable this policy setting, the TDC ActiveX control won't run from websites in this zone.

 - If you disable this policy setting, the TDC Active X control will run from all sites in this zone.
 <!-- InternetZoneAllowOnlyApprovedDomainsToUseTDCActiveXControl-Description-End -->